MightyCreak/mesamatrix/README.md

 And add this line at the end (it will sync the repository every 30 minutes):

     */30 * * * *         /path/to/scripts/update.sh

+## License

+MesaMatrix is available under the GPLv3, a copy of which is available in LICENSE.

+jQuery is available under the MIT License.

+jQuery Tipsy is available under the MIT License.